-Total SBT catch has steadily increased since the early 1990s, reaching the highest level to date at 1,008 tonnes in 2018, and dropping to 903 tonnes in the 2020 calendar year (Table 1 and Figure 1).
-No foreign charter vessels have fished since 2016 so current catches are taken entirely by the domestic fleet.
+Total SBT catch has steadily increased since the early 1990s, reaching the highest level to date at 1,008 tonnes in 2018, and dropping to 788 tonnes in the 2021 calendar year (Table 1 and Figure 1).
+No foreign charter vessels have fished since 2015 so current catches are taken entirely by the domestic fleet.
 Total effort has fluctuated since the early 1990s, and was at its highest between 1999 and 2004, peaking in 2003 before declining back to similar levels as the 1990s (Table 3 and Table 5).
-Catch data shows most SBT are caught off the west coast of the South Island (CCSBT Region 6) and the east coast of the North Island (CCSBT Region 5) from April to July.
+Catch data shows most SBT are caught off the west coast of the South Island (CCSBT Region 6) and the east coast of the North Island (CCSBT Region 5) from April to July, although catch has been expanding off the east coast of the South Island in recent years.